MuhammadFarag/hello-go/README.md

 * Unused variables result in compilation error, but unused constants do not.
 * We might need to pay attention of the order of fields in a `struct` to optimize memory allocation due to **alignment**.
 * I am already confused on which case to use for *variables*, *constants*, *structs* etc. Will update this when I figure it out.
+* Following the above point: The fact that go encourages short variable names bugs me.
+In my point of view makes the code a tad harder to reason about.

 ## Variable declaration